 It is our view that the move to mandate Covid 19 vaccinations for residential aged care is not an indication that we are a step closer to employers generally being able to mandate Covid 19 vaccinations for their employees.
 The decision about residential aged care facilities is not surprising given that there is already in place a mandatory obligation to be vaccinated for the flu for these employees.
 This decision therefore is best considered to be but an extension of the already existing difference in the way vaccination is treated for employees in this industry and nothing more.
 What is more surprising about the Government decision to mandate Covid 19 vaccination in aged care facilities is that it was not made earlier, given the rationale for the mandating of flu vaccinations in this industry.
 There may well be other employment settings which may be able to mandate Covid 19 vaccinations, but where this may occur, in our view, will be determined on the particular risk profile of the workplace and if it is justified from a Workplace Health and Safety perspective.

-For more information or for assistance with HR and IR related matters, please contact our specialists via the form below or on 1300 200 725.
+For more information or for assistance with HR and IR related matters, please contact your usual Mazars advisor, the author or our HR consulting division via the form below or on:

 Author: Cheryl-Anne Laird

 All rights reserved.
 This publication in whole or in part may not be reproduced, distributed or used in any manner whatsoever without the express prior and written consent of Mazars, except for the use of brief quotations in the press, in social media or in another communication tool, as long as Mazars and the source of the publication are duly mentioned.
 In all cases, Mazars’ intellectual property rights are protected and the Mazars Group shall not be liable for any use of this publication by third parties, either with or without Mazars’ prior authorisation.
 Also please note that this publication is intended to provide a general summary and should not be relied upon as a substitute for personal advice.
 Content is accurate as at the date published.